Mikamike123/Webapp_PSPO/README.md

 For major changes, please open an issue first to discuss what you would like to change.

 ## License

-This project is open source and available under the [MIT License](LICENSE).
-(You would need to create a `LICENSE` file with the MIT License text if you choose this).

-Alternatively, if no license is formally chosen, you can state:
 "No license is explicitly provided for this project at this time."